probabilist/legends/README.md

 survSelaNoCover: 0.6259, effHealth: 7657.3
 ----------------------------------------
 ```
 Notice that we ended up giving Geordi one of Tomalak's particles, so he now only has one.
-We can equip him like we did T'Pol, or we can equip the whole team at once.
+We can equip Tomalak like we equipped T'Pol, or we can equip the whole team at once.
 When we equip the whole team at once, they are equipped from top to bottom, and locked particles will not be touched.
 So the guru will first equip Sela, will skip T'Pol and Geordi, and then equip Tomalak.
 ```
 >>> guru.equip()
 Sela 0: [*170] Nexus L5 (D/GC/GD/H)